kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 objects in the implementation, but are figments of our imagination used to describe the behavior of this subsystem.
 These backstop objects are implicitly present and affecting behavior when needed.
-There are two implicitly generated RequestFlow backstop objects.
-One is equivalent to the `system-top` object exhibited above, and it exists while there is no actual RequestPriority object with priority level 0.
-The other is equivalent to the `workload-low` object exhibited above, and exists while there is no RequestPriority object with non-zero priority.
+There are two implicitly generated RequestPriority backstop objects.
+One is equivalent to the `system-top` object exhibited above, and it exists while there is no actual RequestPriority object with `exempt == true`.
+The other is equivalent to the `workload-low` object exhibited above, and exists while there is no RequestPriority object with non-exempt priority.
 There are also two implicitly generated FlowSchema backup objects.
 Whenever a request whose groups include `system:masters` is not matched by any actual FlowSchema object, a backstop equivalent to the `system-top` object exhibited above is considered to exist.
 Whenever a request whose groups do not include